The following materials are required for consideration for this position:

 The mission of the Kessler Scholars Program at the University of Michigan, College of LSA, is to help low-income, first-generation undergraduate students thrive as part of a connected, cohort-based community on campus.
 The Kessler Scholars Program combines substantial scholarship awards with academic, professional, and personal support to help students navigate the University of Michigan with a clear sense of belonging and purpose across all four years of their undergraduate experience.
 The Kessler Scholars Program is led by dedicated program staff with expertise in college student development and academic transitions.
 The Kessler Scholars Program at U-M welcomes 40 new first-year students each year and supports overall a four-year cohort of up to 160 students.

-In Fall 2019, Cornell University launched a Kessler Scholars Program, following the cohort-based support model of the University of Michigan program.
-New Kessler Scholars projects will launch in fall 2020 at Syracuse University, Johns Hopkins University, and Queens College, with coordinated program and evaluation support led by the University of Michigan.
-St. Francis College in Brooklyn, N.Y., operates the McGuire Scholars, a cohort-based scholarship program with common funding support, and also will participate in this national project.
+In fall 2019, Cornell University launched a Kessler Scholars Program, following the cohort-based support model of the University of Michigan program.
+Kessler Scholars projects launch in fall 2020 at Syracuse University, Johns Hopkins University, and Queens College, with coordinated program and evaluation support led by the University of Michigan.
+St. Francis College in Brooklyn, N.Y., operates the McGuire Scholars, a cohort-based scholarship program with common funding support, and also participates in this national project.

 This Project Manager position will oversee a diverse portfolio related to the overall development and management of the national Kessler Scholars Collaborative project.
 Duties will include, but are not limited to: